Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

 I am a 1st year PhD student at [UCB Sky Lab](https://sky.cs.berkeley.edu/) advised by Prof. Ion Stoica and Prof. Joseph Gonzalez.
-My current research focus lies broadly in **systems** and **AI**.
+My current research focus lies broadly in **agent** **infra** (inference, context engineering automation, benchmark...)
 Previously, I graduated from University of Chicago with BS in Math and CS (both honors), mainly working with Prof. Junchen Jiang.

 I write about technology, business, and society at my blog [site](https://hanchenli.github.io/blog/).
 The best way to follow me is on Twitter or Linkedin!